 Having someone knowledgeable about marital issues, someone who will listen to you and provide unbiased advice, can make all the difference.

-After you’ve completed the above six steps, it’s time to make a choice…
+Additionally, marriage workshops and virtual relationship boot camps are available.
+After you’ve completed the above six steps, it’s time to make a choice.

 What to Do if You Want to Save Your Marriage